ranand12/GeminiWithUI/VertexAI-Basic-Chainlit/CLOUD_SHELL_GUIDE.md

 4. Store the key in Secret Manager as "chainlit-sa-key"
 5. Grant the service account access to the secret

+> **Note on Permissions**: You need sufficient permissions in your Google Cloud project to create service accounts, assign IAM roles, and manage secrets.
+If you encounter permission errors, the script will provide guidance on what permissions you need or what actions to take.
+You may need to ask your project administrator for help if you don't have the required permissions.
+>
+> Required roles for this step:
+> - `Service Account Admin` (to create service accounts)
+> - `Project IAM Admin` (to assign roles)
+> - `Secret Manager Admin` (to create and manage secrets)

 ## Step 6: Deploy to Cloud Run

 ```bash